Authors & Acknowledgments

 About the Authors

-Together, the authors have over thirty years of experience teaching writing to college students and professional-level graduate students.
-If you have questions about the program or suggestions for future editions, we would welcome your comments.
+Together, the authors have over forty years of experience teaching university-level writing.
+If you have questions about the program or suggestions for future editions, we welcome your comments.

 CGL has grown in scope and sophistication over the years since it was introduced in 2011 thanks to the input of a team of individuals committed to helping law students become the best writers they can be.
 This Fourth Edition has brought a fresh look and feel to the program, updating the user experience and the user interface while also offering additional features to faculty.
 This growth is possible because of the sound input of contributors acknowledged below in earlier editions and because of the creative efforts of some of those same individuals – and new contributors – in this edition.